Easy Tips to File Your Tax Return Correctly

 Third-party designations expire one year from the due date of your tax return, so if you want to use the same person's help next year, you'll have to fill out a new "Third Party Designee" form.

 If the person who helped you with your return was a tax professional and you paid them, they must fill out the section of your return that asks for their identifying information.
-They must also sign and date your return and provide their Social Security number or Tax ID number.
-But friends, relatives, or volunteers don't have to complete this section or provide this information as long as you don't pay them to help you.
+They must also sign and date your return and provide their Social Security or Taxpayer ID number.
+Friends, relatives, and volunteers don't have to complete this section or provide this information as long as you don't pay them to help you.

 Be Sure to Sign Everything